Graph Condensation: A Survey: Challenges and Future Directions

 \subsection{Explainable Graph Condensation}

 Another promising avenue for GC research is the development of explainable GC methods.
-Current GC techniques, while efficient in reducing graph size, often operate as a black box, offering limited insight into how condensed graphs represent the original graph data \cite{yuan2022explainability}.
+A relevant work \cite{fang2024exgc} utilizes explainable algorithms to assess the importance of condensed nodes and prune the condensation redundancy.
+However, this method still provides limited insight into how condensed graphs represent the original data \cite{yuan2022explainability}.
 An explainable condensation can illuminate the intricate patterns within the graph, thereby enhancing user trust and acceptance.
 This is particularly important in sectors like healthcare \cite{wang2020recent} and finance \cite{wang2021review}, where the interpretability and justification of decision-making processes are critical.
 Consequently, by elucidating the logic behind data transformations, explainable GC has the potential to open up new avenues for its application, establishing GC as a more reliable and transparent tool in data-centric technology fields.